Football in Russia: League system

 The first level of the Russian league system is the 16-club Premier League.
 Below are two other professional levels, namely First League and Second League, both managed by the National Football League.
 The First League consists of 18 clubs, and the Second League has 72 clubs split geographically into Groups 1 to 4 (representing Southern, Western, Central and Eastern parts of Russia) with varying numbers of clubs.
 Four clubs from the Far East are allocated to Groups 2 to 4.
 After each season, the top two clubs of the First League replace the bottom two clubs of the Premier League, and champions of each Second League group replace the four bottom clubs of the First League.

-The Second Division is the lowest level of professional football in Russia.
+The Second League Division B is the lowest level of professional football in Russia.
 The next level of football is the Amateur Football League (aka Third Division), which is split into ten zones: North-West (Severo-Zapad), Golden Ring (Zolotoe Koltso), Moscow City (Gorod Moskva), Moscow Region (Podmoskovye), Center, South (Yug), Volga Region (Privolzhye), Ural and West Siberia (Ural i Zapadnaya Sibir), Siberia (Sibir), and Far East (Dalniy Vostok).
 Also there is a Cup competition in each zone.
 At the end of the season, the zonal champions and cup winners participate in the AFL Finals to determine the AFL Champions and Cup Winners.
-There is no automatical promotion/relegation between Second League and AFL, though the winners of each Amateur Football League zone are eligible for promotion to the Second League, provided that they have taken part in the AFL Finals.
+There is no automatical promotion/relegation between Second League and AFL, though the winners of each Amateur Football League zone are eligible for promotion to the Second League Division B, provided that they have taken part in the AFL Finals.
 The actual promotion and relegation is subject to meeting Professional Football League requirements.

 There is no promotion/relegation between the AFL and lower level either, and the composition of AFL zones can change a lot from season to season, as the AFL is basically open to new clubs.
-At the lower Level, there are championships of federal subjects.
+At the lower level, there are championships of federal subjects.
 They are often called the Fourth Division, though these competitions are formally not part of the league system.
 Nevertheless, some AFL zonal football unions organize tournaments (like Champions League) for the champions of federal subjects which are the members of the respective union.
 Many federal subject leagues provide a much stronger competition, so clubs often prefer to stay at the 5th level rather than enter the AFL.

 The competitions at the 4th and 5th level have a spring-autumn format, unlike the autumn-spring professional league format.